PeterNaydenov/morph/README.md

 // placeholder could have a name.
 It's optional and is in the end of the placeholder definition separated by ':'
 `{{ name : act2, act1 : placeholderName }}`
-// Placeholder names are useful when we want to render only few of them and we preffer to call them by name
+// Placeholder names are useful when we want to render only a few of them and we prefer to call them by name

 `{{ list : li, a }}`
 // take data from 'list' and render each element first with 'a' then with 'li' actions